piyush9923/Fifa2019/README.md

 # FIFA 2019
 ## Installations:
-The project has been done in the jupter enviroment with python 3.6.
-All the package requires are mentioned in requirement.txt
+The project has been done in the jupyter enviroment with python 3.6.
+All the package required are mentioned in requirement.txt

 ## Motivation: